josephg/egwalker-paper/reg-text.typ

 One way of solving this problem is to use _Operational Transformation_ (OT): when user 1 receives $italic("Insert")(4, \"!\")$ that operation is transformed with regard to the concurrent insertion at index 3, which increments the index at which the exclamation mark is inserted.
 OT is an old and widely-used technique: it was introduced in 1989 @Ellis1989, and the OT algorithm Jupiter @Nichols1995 forms the basis of real-time collaboration in Google Docs @DayRichter2010.

 // Seph: I'm not sure how much people care about the theoretical complexity of OT this early in the paper.
 Might be better to ground it in some real world benchmarking.
 OT is simple and fast in the case of @two-inserts, where each user performed only one operation since the last version they had in common.
-In general, if user 1 performed $k$ operations and user 2 performed $m$ operations since their last common version, merging their states using OT has a cost of at least $O(k m)$, since each of the $k$ operations must be transformed with respect to each of the $m$ operations and vice versa.
+In general, if the users each performed $n$ operations since their last common version, merging their states using OT has a cost of at least $O(n^2)$, since each of one user's operations must be transformed with respect to all of the other user's operations.
-Some OT algorithms have a complexity that is quadratic or even cubic in the number of operations performed by each user @Li2006 @Roh2011RGA @Sun2020OT.
+Some OT algorithms have a merge complexity that is cubic or even slower @Li2006 @Roh2011RGA @Sun2020OT.
-This is acceptable for online collaboration where $k$ and $m$ are typically small, but if users may edit a document offline or if the software supports explicit branching and merging workflows @Upwelling, an algorithm with complexity $O(k m)$ can become impracticably slow.
+This is acceptable for online collaboration where $n$ is typically small, but if users may edit a document offline or if the software supports explicit branching and merging workflows @Upwelling, an algorithm with complexity $O(n^2)$ can become impracticably slow.
+In @benchmarking we show a real-life example document that takes one hour to merge using OT.

 _Conflict-free Replicated Data Types_ (CRDTs) have been proposed as an alternative to OT.
 The first CRDT for collaborative text editing appeared in 2006 @Oster2006WOOT, and over a dozen text CRDTs have been published since @crdt-papers.
-These algorithms work by giving each character a unique identifier, and using those IDs instead of integer indexes to identify the position of insertions and deletions in the document.
+These algorithms work by giving each character a unique identifier, and using those IDs instead of integer indexes to identify the position of insertions and deletions.
-This avoids having to transform operations (since IDs are not affected by concurrent operations), but storing and transmitting those IDs introduces overhead.
+This avoids having to transform operations, since IDs are not affected by concurrent operations.
-// This can be slow and expensive.
+Unfortunately, these IDs need to be held in memory while a document is being edited; even with careful optimisation, this metadata uses more than 10 times more memory than the document text, and makes documents much slower to load from disk.
-Moreover, some CRDT algorithms need to retain IDs of deleted characters (_tombstones_), which introduces further overhead.
+Some CRDT algorithms also need to retain IDs of deleted characters (_tombstones_).
-// The full set of IDs typically needs to be loaded into memory during editing sessions to allow edits to be converted to the CRDT's native format.
-// In our testing, we have found even industry leading CRDT algorithms (such as Automerge and Yjs)

-In this paper we propose #if anonymous { algname } else { [_Event Graph Walker_ (#algname)] }, an approach to collaborative editing that combines the strengths of OT and CRDT in a single algorithm.
+In this paper we propose #if anonymous { algname } else { [_Event Graph Walker_ (#algname)] }, a collaborative editing algorithm that has the strengths of both OT and CRDTs but not their weaknesses.
-Like OT, #algname uses integer indexes to identify insertion and deletion positions, and it avoids the overheads of CRDTs at times when there is no concurrency.
+Like OT, #algname uses integer indexes to identify insertion and deletion positions, and transforms those indexes to merge concurrent operations.
-When two users concurrently perform $k$ and $m$ operations respectively, #algname can merge them at a cost of $O((k+m) log (k+m))$, which is much faster than the cost of $O(k m)$ or worse incurred by OT algorithms.
+When two users concurrently perform $n$ operations each, #algname can merge them at a cost of $O(n log n)$, much faster than OT's cost of $O(n^2)$ or worse.

-To merge concurrent operations, #algname must also transform the indexes of insertions and deletions like in @two-inserts.
-Instead of transforming one operation with respect to one other operation, as in OT, #algname transforms sets of concurrent operations by first building a temporary data structure that reflects all of the operations that have occurred since the last version they had in common, and then using that structure to transform each operation.
-In fact, we use a CRDT to implement this data structure.
+#algname merges concurrent edits using a CRDT algorithm we designed.
-However, unlike existing algorithms, we only invoke the CRDT to perform merges, and we avoid the CRDT overhead whenever operations are not concurrent (which is the common case in most editing workflows).
+Unlike existing algorithms, we invoke the CRDT only to perform merges of concurrent operations, and we discard its state as soon as the merge is complete.
-Moreover, we use the CRDT only temporarily for merges; we never write CRDT data to disk and never send it over the network.
+We never write the CRDT state to disk and never send it over the network.

-The fact that both sequential operations and large merges are fast makes #algname suitable for both real-time collaboration and offline work.
+While a document is being edited, we only hold the document text in memory, but no CRDT metadata.
+Most of the time, #algname therefore uses 1–2 orders of magnitude less memory than a CRDT.
+During merging, when #algname temporarily uses more memory, its peak memory use is comparable to the best known CRDT implementations.

-#algname also assumes no central server, so it can be used over a peer-to-peer network.
+#algname assumes no central server, so it can be used over a peer-to-peer network.
 Although all existing CRDTs and a few OT algorithms can be used peer-to-peer, most of them have poor performance compared to the centralised OT used in production software such as Google Docs.
 In contrast, #algname's performance matches or surpasses that of centralised algorithms.
 It therefore paves the way towards the widespread adoption of peer-to-peer collaboration software, and perhaps overcoming the dominance of centralised cloud software that exists in the market today.

+Collaboration on plain text files is the first application for #algname.
-In this paper we focus on collaborative editing of plain text files, although we believe that our approach could be generalised to other file types such as rich text, spreadsheets, graphics, presentations, CAD drawings, etc.
+We believe that our approach can be generalised to other file types such as rich text, spreadsheets, graphics, presentations, CAD drawings, and more.
+More generally, #algname provides a framework for efficient coordination-free distributed systems, in which nodes can always make progress independently, but converge eventually @Hellerstein2010.

 This paper makes the following contributions:

-- TODO
+- In @algorithm we introduce #algname, a hybrid CRDT/OT algorithm for text that is faster and has a vastly smaller memory footprint than existing CRDTs.
+- Since there is no established benchmark for collaborative text editing, we are also publishing a suite of editing traces of text files for benchmarking.
+They are derived from real documents and demonstrate various patterns of sequential and concurrent editing.
+- In @benchmarking we use those editing traces to evaluate the performance of our implementation of #algname, comparing it to selected CRDTs and an OT implementation.
+We measure CPU time to load a document, CPU time to merge edits from a remote replica, memory usage, and file size. #algname improves the state of the art by orders of magnitude in the best cases, and is only slightly slower in the worst cases.
-- We introduce the #algname algorithm.
+- We prove the correctness of #algname in @proofs.
-- In @benchmarking we evaluate the performance of #algname, comparing it to equivalent CRDT based approaches on file size, CPU time and memory usage in real world editing environments. #algname is usually faster and smaller than equivalent CRDT based approaches in our real world data sets.
-However, in our testing we have found modern CRDTs outperform #algname in case of extreme concurrency (for example, very complex git editing histories).

 = Background